Fast track small grants guidance notes

 Question 19: Please include as much detail as possible in the delivery plan.
 This information will help assessing officers to get a full picture of your service and assist with monitoring.

 Question 20 and 21: Assessing officers need to see the total cost of your service and how you anticipate spending the grant.
 Different services have different expenses, but the more information you can provide, the better we can assess value for money.

 Listed below are some of the more common areas of expenditure, and the sort of information we need to gauge value for money.
 This is just a guide, and your service might include some, all or none of these, and/or other sorts of expenditure.

-Please include hourly rate, number of hours and sessions
+Venue hire: Please include the hourly rate, number of hours and sessions

-Please provide any quotes you have been given
+Materials/labour: Please provide any quotes you have been given.

-Number of trips, number of users and estimated cost of minibus/coach/fuel or parking costs/Community Transport
+Transport: Number of trips, number of users and estimated cost of minibus, coach, fuel or parking costs, community transport.